daisubc/beautiful-jekyll/index.md

   - What software tools are ready for deployment?
   - Other topics

 ## Total time:
 - 7 hrs and 30 mins for sessions
 - 30 mins for tea/coffee
-- 1 hour for lunch.
+- 1 hour for lunch

 # References